SLINGhub/Manuscript_Triebl_2019/README.md

 # R scripts used in Manuscript Triebl et al, 2019:
 THE QUANTITATIVE BIAS OF LIPIDOMIC METHODS AND HARMONIZATION OF PLASMA LIPID QUANTITATION

-Authors: *Alexander Triebl, Bo Burla, Jayashree Selvalatchmanan, Jeongah Oh, Sock Hwee Tan, Mark Chan, Natalie A. Mellet, Peter J. Meikle, Federico Torta, Markus R. Wenk*
+Authors: *Alexander Triebl, Bo Burla, Jayashree Selvalatchmanan, Jeongah Oh, Sock Hwee Tan, Mark Y. Chan, Natalie A. Mellet, Peter J. Meikle, Federico Torta, Markus R. Wenk*
-Affiliations: *Singapore Lipidomics Incubator, Life Sciences Institute; Department of Biochemistry Yong Loo Lin School of Medicine; National University of Singapore*
+Affiliations of main authors: *Singapore Lipidomics Incubator, Life Sciences Institute; Department of Biochemistry Yong Loo Lin School of Medicine; National University of Singapore*

 ## Summary
 This repository contains the R scripts that were used to read the Thermo Xcalibur Export file (XLS, i.e. containing peak areas) from the HILIC LC/MS analysis and to perform correction for M+2 isotopic interference.